coodoo-workhorse/workhorse/README.md

 To create a Batch-Job, just call the function `createBatchExecutions(List<T> parameterList)`on your worker instance.
 It takes as argument the list of parameter for which Executions have to be created.

 #### Example
-Let us take as example a list of users as Excel spreadsheet to load into our database.
+Let's take as example a list of users as Excel spreadsheet to load into our database.
 This spreadsheet has thousand of rows and each row requires a few seconds of processing.
 In this case rather than process this spreadsheet as one normal job, we can break up the Excel spreadsheet into one job per row and get the benefit of parallelism offer by `Batch-Jobs` to significantly speed up the data load.
 In the following source code we suppose, we have created a Worker `LoadDataWorker` that takes one row of a spreadsheet as parameter to load the content into our database.